Scamper10/EchoTweaks/README.md

 Have a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle inside a Bundle.

 (Basically either just do it until you can't anymore, or, if you want to be interesting, get one of every color.)

+## Changes

+### Swamp Oaks

+When an Oak Sapling grows near swamp blocks, it will grow into a vanilla [Swamp Oak](https://minecraft.wiki/w/Oak#Swamp_Oak).

+This is guaranteed if and only if a block in `#echotweaks:grows_swamp_oaks` is present in a 5x3x5 square around the sapling.
+By default, Lily Pads and Vines.

 <hr>
 <p style="color:lightgrey;text-align:center;">That's all.</p>
 <hr>